Driving Saga with Kids: A Family Rental-Car Guide for the West Kyushu Coast (2026)

 Michi-no-Eki Genkai Road station — kids stop on the route

-Roadside station 15 min north of Karatsu with kid-friendly play area, free toilets, restaurant with high chairs, and souvenirs.
-Perfect mid-drive break with toddlers.
+This roadside station sits 15 min north of Karatsu, with a kid-friendly play area, free toilets, a restaurant with high chairs, and local souvenirs.

 • Hours: 08:00–18:00, open daily